LAPD officer attacked inside police station; suspect in custody: reports

 "Sending my best wishes for a quick and full recovery to our @LAPDHQ officer injured in an incident at the Harbor Station tonight," Los Angeles Mayor Eric Garcetti tweeted early Sunday.
 "The officer is in stable condition and we're closely monitoring the situation."

 In a separate incident early Saturday morning, a suspect driving a black SUV shot at an off-duty LAPD officer in Reseda, about 40 miles north of San Pedro.
-The suspect missed the officer but hit his car, KNBC reported.
+The suspect missed the officer but hit his car, KNBC-TV reported.

 CLICK HERE TO GET THE FOX NEWS APP